Episodes

 Welcome to Money Tip Tuesday from the Making Money Personal podcast.

-If there are any other tips or topics you'd like us to cover, let us know at tcupodcast@trianglecu.org, and don't forget to like and follow our Making Money Personal FB page and look for our sponsor, Triangle Credit Union, on Instagram and LinkedIn to share your thoughts.
+If there are any other tips or topics you would like us to cover, let us know at tcupodcast@trianglecu.org.
+Like and follow our Making Money Personal FB and IG page and look for our sponsor, Triangle Credit Union on social media to share your thoughts.

 Have a great day!